 Now that you know the basic criteria for how to make your will legal and when you need a will, it’s a good idea to familiarize yourself with the different ways to make your will.

-Make your online will in less than 20 minutes.
-Click here to Sign Up
+Make your online will in less than 20 minutes →

 The Different Ways To Make A Will In Canada

 Regardless of how you decide to make your will, it's crucial to understand that what makes a will legally valid has nothing to do with whether it was created using a lawyer.
-In Canada a will simply needs to meet the criteria set out above.
+In Canada, a will simply needs to meet the criteria set out above to be legal.

-Here 4 different ways to make your will:
+Here are four different ways to make your will:

-1. Write a Holographic Will (also known as a handwritten will)
+- Write a holographic will (also known as a handwritten will)

 Depending on your unique life situation, there are pros and cons to using all of the above options.
 To help find the best option for you, we've broken down the benefits and how you can make a will using each method.